Chair Guide

 If you want, you can also colour the status and reason cells of non-compliant (or warned) legislators to graphically differentiate them from the compliant ones.
 All legislators who don’t fail any of these requirements can be marked as “Compliant” in the “Status” column.
 For those, you also won’t have to put anything for a reason.

-The SoA Auto-Formatter will automatically compile a report on which legislators have failed the voting or residency requirement, but you’ll still need to manually mark legislators on the actual sheet.
+The SoA Auto-Formatter will automatically compile a report on which legislators have failed the voting or citizenship requirement, but you’ll still need to manually mark legislators on the actual sheet.

 Write the Recommendation

-After you’re done with verifying the compliance status of every legislator, it’s time to write out your results as part of the post you’re going to make for the SoA.
+After you’re done verifying the compliance status of every legislator, it’s time to write out your results in a forum post.
+This post will announce your decisions on legislator status revocations and warnings.

 Other Components